LittleFrog1959/renderAndMe/README.md

 # Introduction
 This is a test program built for me to learn JS and related technologies running on a cloud platform.

-# YouTube & Git support
+# Community support
-My learning curve is based around various YT videos (and supporting repos if available) as follows;
+My learning curve is based around various YT videos (and supporting repos if available) together with loads of hints from Stacktrace as follows;

 |Topic|You Tube|Git|
 |-----|--------|---|